Pembroke Center

 Graduate Certificate Program

-In recent years, the GNSS graduate certificate cohort has ranged from 12 to 18 doctoral candidates working in more than a dozen disciplines, including American studies, anthropology, comparative literature, English, French studies, German studies, history, Italian studies, modern culture and media, music, philosophy, public health, religious studies, and sociology.
+In recent years, the certificate cohort has ranged from 12 to 18 doctoral candidates working in more than a dozen disciplines, including American studies, anthropology, comparative literature, English, German studies, history, Italian studies, modern culture and media, music, philosophy, public health, religious studies, and sociology.

 The GNSS certificate program at the Pembroke Center allows for a truly interdisciplinary conversation focused on questions of gender and sexuality.
 I learned a great deal in the workshop series in particular, from graduate students writing and publishing in fields like history and city planning, public health, and film and media studies.
 I was forced to articulate the stakes of my project to broader audiences, which was invaluable when just starting to write the dissertation.